VassilisSoum/FunctionalUtils/README.md

 1. Introducing `TryT` monad with some examples [TryT article](https://www.catnipcoder.com/monad-transformer-in-java-part1)

 ## TODO
-1. Validated which is a nice way to accummulate all errors happening in a context.
-2. Eval monad to allow for lazy and memoized evaluated computation, eagerly evaluated computation and always evaluated computation.
+1. Eval monad to allow for lazy and memoized evaluated computation, eagerly evaluated computation and always evaluated computation.
-3. Persistent List monad implementation equivalent to ArrayList but different from the Java collections to be truly immutable and performant using structural sharing.
+2. Persistent List monad implementation equivalent to ArrayList but different from the Java collections to be truly immutable and performant using structural sharing.
-4. Persistent HashMap/HashSet monad implementation but different from the Java collections to be truly immutable and performant using structural sharing.
+3. Persistent HashMap/HashSet monad implementation but different from the Java collections to be truly immutable and performant using structural sharing.
-5. Memoized version of CompletableFuture to ensure a single execution of an instance of CompletableFuture and avoid surprises.
+4. Memoized version of CompletableFuture to ensure a single execution of an instance of CompletableFuture and avoid surprises.
-6. Lots of useful types with safe validations such as NonEmptyList, PositiveNumber, NonNegativeNumber, NonEmptyString etc